 Initial and final refer to the values before and after purification, respectively.
 DFs are also characteristic of different process cycles, and may have larger values ( > 107) for industrial scale PUREX compared to the benchtop scale version presented here (Stoller 1961, Benedict 1982).

-Industrial processes report either an overall DF value, or a DF value for a single isotope.
-What is needed for forensics purposes is DFs for individual FP contaminants, which is why elemental DF values were obtained for a benchtop scale PUREX process performed on a DUO2 surrogate sample.
+Regardless, industrial processes often report either an overall DF value, or a DF value for a single isotope.
+What is needed for forensics purposes is DFs for individual FP contaminants, which is why elemental DF values were obtained for a benchtop scale PUREX process performed on a DUO2 sample.

 Experiment

 A commercially acquired pellet containing 12.9 ± 0.1 mg of DUO2 was irradiated over the course of three months with two shutdown periods in the HFIR.
 The final burnup was 4.43 ± 0.31 GWd/tHM (Swinney 2015) and was determined by measuring the 137Cs activity.
 The irradiation produced an ICP-MS measured 0.237 ± 0.008 mg of Pu.
-After the short lived radioisotopes had opportunity to decay, the irradiated pellet was shipped to Texas A&M University.
+After the short-lived radioisotopes had opportunity to decay, the irradiated pellet was shipped to Texas A&M University.

-The kerosene and TBP (>99%) used for these experiments were acquired from Alfa Aesar (Haverhill, MA, USA), NaNO2 was acquired from Aldrich Chemistry (St. Louis, MO, USA), 69% nitric acid was acquired from Mallinckrodt Chemicals (St. Louis, MO, USA), and iron sulfamate (40.26%) was acquired from Strem Chemicals (Newburyport, MA, USA).
+The kerosene and TBP (>99%) used for these experiments were acquired from Alfa Aesar (Haverhill, Massachusetts, USA), NaNO2 was acquired from Aldrich Chemistry (St. Louis, Missouri, USA), 69% nitric acid was acquired from Mallinckrodt Chemicals (St. Louis, Missouri, USA), and iron sulfamate (40.26%) was acquired from Strem Chemicals (Newburyport, Massachusetts, USA).

 The pellet, both prior to dissolution and after, was counted with a Canberra HPGe detector model number CC4018 which was connected to a Canberra Lynx multichannel analyzer (Canberra 2013, Zakrzewski 2013).
 Canberra’s software package GENIE-2000 version 3.2.1 (Canberra 2013) was used to collect spectra while the samples were inside a lead tomb.
 The same detector was used to count the various process solutions.
 Inductively coupled plasma mass spectrometry (ICP-MS) was also conducted for aqueous samples using a PerkinElmer NexION 300X quadrupole ICP-MS (PerkinElmer 2009).

 Samples of the pellet were prepared as described below.
 The sample was added to a round-bottom flask and 5.0 ml of 8 M HNO3 was added to the flask, which was heated to 50 ˚C with constant 100 rpm stirring for 2 hr.
 This solution will be referred to as the “dissolution solution”.
 The flask was connected to a cold trap with the help of Schlenk line.
-The fission product gases such as H2, CO2, Kr, Br, I and N2O were captured in a cold trap containing molecular sieves that were chilled by liquid nitrogen.
+The fission product gases such as H2, CO2, Kr, Br, I and N2O were captured in the cold trap containing molecular sieves that were chilled by liquid nitrogen.
 In order to reduce the amount of activity per sample, 500 μl from the dissolution solution was diluted to 5.0 ml and the concentration was changed to 4 M HNO3.
 From this solution, referred to as the “stock solution”, 0.5 ml aliquots, containing ~1% of the pellet, were used in benchtop scale PUREX experiments described in the two subsections below.
 The total activity concentration of the stock solution was approximately 80 μCi/ml.

-Experiments started by transferring a 500 μl aliquot of stock solution and 0.5 mg of NaNO2 to a 15 ml centrifuge tube.
+The “working” solution was prepared by transferring a 500 μl aliquot of stock solution and 0.5 mg of NaNO2 to a 15 ml centrifuge tube.
 The tube was subsequently stirred and covered to retain the resulting NO2 gas.
 The solution was left overnight so that Pu(III) was completely oxidized to Pu(IV).
 During extraction and back-extraction, both experiments had the aqueous and organic phases mixed on a vortex mixer for 15 min at 1500 rpm, after which the two phases were allowed to settle and separate.
 The phases were physically separated into two different vials through careful pipetting.